- Interpreting seismic volumes takes an inordinate amount of time by a high-value expert resource

 The challenge is to increase efficiency in handling, integrating, and analyzing data at every opportunity, freeing experts for analysis.
 Today this includes applying the latest machine learning techniques, which can both increase efficiency and increase chances of exploration success.

-In partnership with this major independent, Enthought conducted R&D into the efficacy of using machine learning techniques and custom processing workflows to automatically delineate measured patterns throughout a seismic volume.
+In partnership with a major independent, Enthought conducted R&D into the efficacy of using machine learning techniques and custom processing workflows to automatically delineate measured patterns throughout a seismic volume.

 Basic stratigraphic units within seismic volumes which can contain hydrocarbons are defined by careful analysis by a skilled sequence stratigrapher.
 These patterns may be defined objectively and are considered to be predictable.1